awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

 ## Configuring an NVIDIA Jetson TX2<a name="jetson-lambda-dlc-config"></a>

- To run this tutorial on an NVIDIA Jetson TX2, you provide source images and configure the Lambda function\.
-To use the GPU for inference, you must install CUDA 9\.0 and cuDNN 7\.0 on your device when you image your board with Jetpack 3\.3\.
-You must also add local device resources\.
+ To run this tutorial on an NVIDIA Jetson TX2, provide source images, configure the Lambda function, and add more local device resources\.

+1. Make sure your Jetson device is configured so you can install the AWS IoT Greengrass Core software and use the GPU for inference\.
+For more information about configuring your device, see [Setting up other devices](setup-filter.other.md)\.
+To use the GPU for inference on an NVIDIA Jetson TX2, you must install CUDA 10\.0 and cuDNN 7\.0 on your device when you image your board with Jetpack 4\.3\.
- To learn how to configure your Jetson so you can install the AWS IoT Greengrass Core software, see [Setting Up Other Devices](setup-filter.other.md)\.

 1. Download static PNG or JPG images for the Lambda function to use for image classification\.
 The example works best with small image files\.

-   Save your image files in the directory that contains the `inference.py` file \(or in a subdirectory of this directory\)\.
-This is in the Lambda function deployment package that you upload in [Step 3: Create an Inference Lambda Function](#ml-console-dlc-create-lambda)\.
+   Save your image files in the directory that contains the `inference.py` file\.
+You can also save them in a subdirectory of this directory\.
+This directory is in the Lambda function deployment package that you upload in [Step 3: Create an inference Lambda function](#ml-console-dlc-create-lambda)\.
 **Note**
  You can instead choose to instrument a camera on the Jetson board to capture the source images\.
 However, we strongly recommend you start with static images first\.

 1. Edit the configuration of the Lambda function\.
-Follow the procedure in [Step 4: Add the Lambda Function to the Greengrass Group](#ml-console-dlc-config-lambda)\.
+Follow the procedure in [Step 4: Add the Lambda function to the Greengrass group](#ml-console-dlc-config-lambda)\.

-   1. Increase the **Memory limit** value\.
-To use the provided model in GPU mode, use 2048 MB\.
+**Note**
+ We recommend that you run your Lambda function without containerization unless your business case requires it\.
+This helps enable access to your device GPU and camera without configuring device resources\.
+If you run without containerization, you must also grant root access to your AWS IoT Greengrass Lambda functions\.

+   1. **To run without containerization:**
+      + For **Run as**, choose **Another user ID/group ID**\.
+For **UID**, enter **0**\.
+For **GUID**, enter **0**\.

+        This allows your Lambda function to run as root\.
+For more information about running as root, see [Setting the default access identity for Lambda functions in a group](lambda-group-config.md#lambda-access-identity-groupsettings)\.
+**Tip**
+You also must update your `config.json` file to grant root access to your Lambda function\.
+For the procedure, see [Running a Lambda function as root](lambda-group-config.md#lambda-running-as-root)\.
+      + For **Containerization**, choose **No container**\.

+        For more information about running without containerization, see [Considerations when choosing Lambda function containerization](lambda-group-config.md#lambda-containerization-considerations)\.
-   1. Increase the **Timeout** value to 5 minutes\.
+      + Increase the **Timeout** value to 5 minutes\.
 This ensures that the request does not time out too early\.
 It takes a few minutes after setup to run inference\.
+      +  For **Lambda lifecycle**, choose **Make this function long\-lived and keep it running indefinitely**\.
+      +  For **Read access to /sys directory**, choose **Enable**\.

+   1.  **To run in containerized mode instead:**
+**Note**
+We do not recommend running in containerized mode unless your business case requires it\.
+      +  Increase the **Memory limit** value\.
+To use the provided model in GPU mode, use at least 2000 MB\.
+      + Increase the **Timeout** value to 5 minutes\.
+This ensures that the request does not time out too early\.
+It takes a few minutes after setup to run inference\.
-   1. For **Lambda lifecycle**, choose **Make this function long\-lived and keep it running indefinitely**\.
+      +  For **Lambda lifecycle**, choose **Make this function long\-lived and keep it running indefinitely**\.

-   1. For **Read access to /sys directory**, choose **Enable**\.
+      +  For **Read access to /sys directory**, choose **Enable**\.

+1. Add your Neo\-optimized model resource to the group\.
+Upload the model resources in the `resnet18` directory of the sample package you unzipped in [Step 3: Create an inference Lambda function](#ml-console-dlc-create-lambda)\.
+This directory contains precompiled model artifacts for an image classification model trained with Resnet\-18\.
+Follow the procedure in [Step 5: Add a Amazon SageMaker Neo\-optimized model resource to the Greengrass group](#ml-console-dlc-add-resources) with the following updates\.
+   + Compress the files inside the `resnet18` directory into a file named `resnet18.zip`\.
+   + On the **Create a machine learning resource** page, for **Resource name**, enter **resnet18\_model**\.
+   + Upload the `resnet18.zip` file\.

-1. Add the required local device resources\.
+1. **If running in containerized mode**, add the required local device resources to grant access to your device GPU\.
+**Note**
+ If you run in non\-containerized mode, AWS IoT Greengrass can access your device GPU without configuring device resources\.

    1. On the group configuration page, choose **Resources**\.
 ![\[The group configuration page with Resources highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-group-resources.png)